 Nylon 6 monomeric repeat unit is

-Q 17: List the names and the monomeric structures for the following polymers:
+Q 17: Write the names and structures of the monomers of the following polymers:

 (i) Hexamethylene diamine is the monomer of the given polymeric structure